jeannafta/trajnetplusplusbaselines/README.rst

 * FDE = 1.24
 * Col-1 = 5.61

 The trained model performed less better than the SocialNCE model.
 In case hyperparameters were changed, better results can be expected.
 We tried adding social loss to the SGAN Model however, it took very much to train.
-Therefore the code needs to be more optimized.
+Therefore the code needs to be more optimized (future work).

 **IMPROVEMENT OF EVENT SAMPLING:**